What Glue Works Best with PLA 3D Printed Parts?

 1. Cyanoacrylate (CA) Glue: Quick and Simple

-Best for: Quick repairs, small parts, or temporarily holding pieces while using another adhesive.
+Best for: Quick repairs, small parts, tight joints, or temporary positioning before a stronger adhesive.

 2. Epoxy: Strong and Reliable